-This performance information is net of tax and charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.
-Income re-invested.
+This performance information is for Class A Accumulation Shares and is net of tax and charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.
 Please note that all performance information is at 31 December 2017.
 For more up-to-date performance information, please contact the ACD.